Ale888elA/Pi-Hole-VPN-gateway/README.md

         <li>configure <a href="https://wiki.debian.org/UnattendedUpgrades" target="_blank">unattended-upgrades</a> to automate <a href="https://en.wikipedia.org/wiki/Raspberry_Pi_OS" target="_blank">Raspberry Pi OS</a> updates;</li>
         <li>configure the RPI to refuse <a href="https://en.wikipedia.org/wiki/Secure_Shell" target="_blank">SSH</a> password access and use instead a security key token;</li>
         <li>setup <a href="https://en.wikipedia.org/wiki/Network_address_translation" target="_blank">NAT</a> and firewall rules for security purposes and preventing <a href="https://en.wikipedia.org/wiki/DNS_over_TLS" target="_blank">DoT</a> and <a href="https://en.wikipedia.org/wiki/DNS_over_HTTPS" target="_blank">DoH</a> queries;</li>
-        <li>configure a <a href="https://en.wikipedia.org/wiki/Dynamic_DNS" target="_blank">DDNS</a> service to access the VPN server through the dynamic public IP address given by your <a href="https://en.wikipedia.org/wiki/Internet_service_provider" target="_blank">ISP</a> from smartphones and laptops while are not connected to the <a href="https://en.wikipedia.org/wiki/Local_area_network" target="_blank">LAN</a>;</li>
+        <li>configure a <a href="https://en.wikipedia.org/wiki/Dynamic_DNS" target="_blank">DDNS</a> service to access the VPN server through the dynamic public IP address given by your <a href="https://en.wikipedia.org/wiki/Internet_service_provider" target="_blank">ISP</a> from smartphones, tablets and laptops while are not connected to the <a href="https://en.wikipedia.org/wiki/Local_area_network" target="_blank">LAN</a>;</li>
         <li>implement a diagnostic script that checks that services intalled on RPI are working propely;</li>
         <li>implement a <a href="https://en.wikipedia.org/wiki/Watchdog_timer" target="_blank">watchdog timer</a> that regularly checks VPN server and Pi Hole status;</li>
-        <li>implement a script to automate the creation and purge of VPN clients and their relative access keys and creates a configuration QR code for smartphones;</li>
+        <li>implement a script to automate the creation and purge of VPN clients, their relative access keys and and configuration files,that also shows a configuration QR code for smartphones and tablets;</li>
-        <li>automate the creation of a password protected backup archive of RPI configuration and its upload on Google Drive or other cloud storage services;</li>
+        <li>automate the creation of a password protected backup archive of RPI configuration and its upload on a cloud storage service;</li>
         <li>implement a script for manual restore from a password protected backup archive file.</li>
 </ul>

 ### Specs:
-Hardware used is a RPI 4 4Gb RAM with a 64Gb microSD memory card, cable connected to my 5G modem/router LAN port, but it can be set to use Wi-Fi connection instead.
+Hardware used is a RPI 4 with 4Gb RAM and 64Gb microSD memory card, cable connected to my 5G modem/router LAN port, but it can be set to use Wi-Fi connection instead.
 You’ll also need a microSD card reader.
 The operative system installed on the RPI is Raspberry Pi OS 64bit headless (without desktop environment), based on Linux <a href="https://www.debian.org/releases/bookworm/" target="_blank">Debian Bookworm</a>.
 Required additional Linux software packages from Debian APT: unattended-upgrades, bsd-mailx, nftables, fail2ban, wireguard, qrencode, rclone, ddclient, zip, unzip.
 Required additional software from external source: Pi-Hole.